Katrina Bateman: International representative rowing

 Bateman made her Australian representative debut at the 2010 Junior World Rowing Championships in Racice where she rowed in the Australian quad scull to an eight placing.
 In 2011 and 2012 she was selected to represent at the World Rowing U23 Championships.
 She won a bronze medal in the quad scull in Trakai in 2011 and won a silver medal in Australia's coxless four in Amsterdam in 2012.

-In 2013 Bateman moved into the Australian senior women's sweep squad and that year she raced in the green & gold at all international representative regattas.
+In 2013 Bateman moved into the Australian senior women's sweep squad and that year she raced in the green and gold at all international representative regattas.
 At the World Rowing Cup I in Sydney she raced in the Australian women's eight to a gold medal and also won bronze in a coxless pair with Tess Gerrand.
 Then at both the WRC II in Eton Dorney and the WRC III in Lucerne, Bateman and Gerrand rowed to seventh placings in the coxless pair.
 At the 2013 World Rowing Championships in Chungju, Korea Bateman and Gerrand rowed in both the coxless pair (to twelfth place) and in the women's eight to a fifth place finish.

 In 2014 Bateman made three national representative appearances - in the coxless pair at the World Rowing Cup I in Sydney, then in the Australian women's eight at the WRC III in Lucerne and at the 2014 World Rowing Championships in Amsterdam.
 In 2015 she stroked half of the Australian women's eight to a silver medal in a coxless four at the WRC II in Varese, and also rowed in the eight to a sixth placing.
 At the WRC III in Lucerne she stroked the eight to a sixth placing and then at the 2015 World Rowing Championships in Aigubelette she rowed in the eight where they finished eighth.

 In 2019 after a four year absence from the Australian senior squad Bateman moved back into Australia's quad scull with Cara Grzeskowiak, Rowena Meredith and Fiona Ewing.
 She stroked that crew to fourth place at the World Rowing Cup II in Poznan and then was in the two seat for their bronze medal win at WRC III in Rotterdam.
 In that same crew Bateman was selected to race Australia's quad scull at the 2019 World Rowing Championships in Linz, Austria.
 The quad were looking for a top eight finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 They placed fourth in the B-final for an overall tenth place finish and failed to qualify the boat for Tokyo 2020.